gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Changing the default script template

 Providing a custom start script generator is powerful but sometimes changing the underlying template used for the script generation is good enough.
 For that purpose the default implementations of
- `ScriptGenerator` also implement the interface `org.gradle.api.scripting.TemplateBasedScriptGenerator`. `TemplateBasedScriptGenerator` exposes a method for setting the template:
+ `ScriptGenerator` also implement the interface `org.gradle.jvm.application.scripts.TemplateBasedScriptGenerator`. `TemplateBasedScriptGenerator` exposes a method for setting the template:
 `void setTemplate(Reader reader)`.
 The following code snippet shows how to assign custom templates: